eye-division/rosa-prod-site/_projects/greenham-war-and-peace.md

 **PROCESSIONS**

-Schools and community groups can take part in processions of banners and we can o er half day workshops to make processional images in June/July.
+Schools and community groups can take part in processions of banners and we can offering half day workshops to make processional images in June/July.

 **TECHNICAL VOLUNTEERS/STEWARDS**